ThinkR-open/isc-proposal/proposal_neo4j.md

 `{rmd4j}` package will rely on `{neo4r}`.
 Its development process will be quicker.

-  - Getting a functionnal package, released on GitHub, and get it tested by the users
+  - Getting a functionnal package, release on GitHub, and get it tested by the users
-  - Write a complete documentation (package doc + Vignettes)
+  - Write complete documentation (package doc + Vignettes)
   - Getting the package released on CRAN

 > Estimated time: 1 month between the stable version on GitHub and the